bytemat/guarani-dictionary/README.md

-# Ñeekuaa
+### Ñeekuaa – A Guaraní Dictionary
-### Ñeekuaa is an online Guaraní dictionary designed to help users learn and explore the language.
+Ñeekuaa is an online Guaraní dictionary designed to help users learn, explore, and understand the Guaraní language.
+The platform offers easy access to accurate definitions, translations, and contextual information for Guaraní words.
+Whether you're a beginner or advanced learner, Neekuaa aims to support language development with a user-friendly interface and detailed linguistic resources.
+The web platform provides translations between Guaraní and Spanish/English, and is optimized for both quick searches and in-depth study.

-This website provides definitions, translations, and linguistic insights for Guaraní words.
-The platform is accessible at ñeekuaa.net.
+#### Key Features:

-Features
+- ✅ Search functionality for Guaraní words and their meanings
-- Search Functionality – Quickly find words and their meanings.
+- ✅ Guaraní to Spanish/English translations
-- Guaraní to Spanish/English Translations – Supports multilingual definitions.
+- ✅ User-friendly and lightweight web interface
-- Clean & Fast Interface – Lightweight design for quick access.
+- ✅ Open-source, with opportunities for community contributions

-- Open-Source – Contributions are welcome!
+This project aims to support Guaraní language learners and researchers by providing an accessible and reliable dictionary tool.